Further study or an apprenticeship after Year 12 can stretch your finances (we get it). You may need to pay for things like:

 Where to find scholarships, bursaries or Australian Apprenticeship Training Support Payments

-To get an idea of the variety of Scholarships, Bursaries and Training Support payments that are out there, jump on the website links below and do some digging.
+To get an idea of the variety of financial support options that are out there, jump on the website links below and do some digging.

 Of course, filling out an application can be fiddly (but it’s worth the effort).
 Right now, there are dozens of Scholarships, Bursaries and Training Support programs up for grabs, and one could be just right for you.